“There are some Modic changes

 Modic changes are familiar findings on

 MRI.
-Modic changes on MRI appear in spinal degenerative diseases
+Modic changes on MRI are seen in spinal degenerative diseases

 and are strongly related to low back pain.
 (1) They